 This deviation can cause a blockage of airflow into the nose, making it difficult to breathe through your nose while sleeping.
 A minor deviation may cause no symptoms, but more drastic cases can cause headaches or repeated sinus infections.
 In any case, a deviated septum can increase breathing difficulties and impact sleep apnea treatment.

-Can a Deviated Septum Be the Cause of Sleep Apnea?
+Can a Deviated Septum Cause Sleep Apnea?

+The reason experts say that a deviated septum does not directly cause sleep apnea is because it does not cause airway obstruction.
 Associate Medical Director of the Weill Cornell Center for Sleep Medicine and author of Let’s Talk About Sleep, Dr. Daniel Barone, says that Obstructive Sleep Apnea (OSA) is caused by the closure of the airway, but that closure typically occurs near the tongue.

 “Nasal congestion, whether it be from a deviated septum or allergies, etc., can make OSA worse, or more difficult to treat with CPAP, but should not cause OSA,” says Dr. Barone.
 “Snoring and OSA are on a spectrum, and here’s how you can think of it: the airway passages are narrow in snoring.
 As air moves through the tightened airway, it causes vibration of the tissue, which is what snoring is.
 This narrowing can happen anywhere along the airway, either nasally or down near the tongue.
 But actual blockage—that usually occurs by the tongue.
 So the short answer is: you can definitely have septum deviation as a cause of snoring, but not usually OSA.”